 Jharkhand High Court directs state to publish all previous internet shutdown orders

-The government was told to follow guidelines issued on the matter by the Supreme Court.
+The government was told to follow guidelines issued by the Supreme Court.

-The Jharkhand High Court has directed the state government to publish on its official website, all previous orders pertaining to suspension of internet services in the state, Bar and Bench reported on Tuesday.
+The Jharkhand High Court has directed the state government to publish on its official website all previous orders pertaining to the suspension of internet services in the state, Bar and Bench reported on Tuesday.

-A bench comprising Chief Justice Sanjaya Kumar Mishra and Justice Ananda Sen was hearing a petition filed by the Delhi-based legal services organisation Software Freedom Law Centre.
+A bench comprising Chief Justice Sanjaya Kumar Mishra and Justice Ananda Sen was hearing a petition filed by Delhi-based Software Freedom Law Centre, a legal services organisation.

-The petitioners sought disclosure of internet shutdown orders issued by the state government last year.
-They also sought directions from the court for quashing of these orders and disclosure of the record of all review proceedings.
+The petitioner sought that internet shutdown orders issued by the state government last year should be disclosed.
+The organisation also requested the court to quash these orders and disclose the record of all review proceedings.

-In response, the government stated that internet services had been suspended only for short periods of time last year to curb rumours and fake information that could have adversely affected the law and order situation.
+In response, the government stated that internet services had been suspended only for short periods last year to curb rumours and fake information that could have undermined the law and order situation.

 The court adjudged that there was nothing faulty with the internet suspension orders.

-“However, the respondents should have notified the orders suspending the internet services in their web site at appropriate time as per the directions given by the Supreme Court,” it said.
+“However, the respondents should have notified the orders suspending the internet services on their website at appropriate time as per the directions given by the Supreme Court,” it said.

-The court also directed the state government to follow the guidelines set forth by the Supreme Court in the landmark judgement of the Anuradha Bhasin versus Union of India and Foundation for Media Professions versus Union Territory of Jammu & Kashmir & Another.
+The judges also directed the state government to follow the guidelines laid down by the Supreme Court in the the Anuradha Bhasin versus Union of India case and the Foundation for Media Professions versus Union Territory of Jammu & Kashmir & Another case.

 In the Anuradha Bhasin judgment, the Supreme Court had said that governments should publish all orders of prohibition so that those affected could challenge them.
-The court held that the Indian law did not permit indefinite suspension of internet services, and that orders for internet shutdown were subject to judicial review.
+The court held that the Indian law did not permit the indefinite suspension of internet services, and that orders to shut down the internet were subject to judicial review.

 The court also severely restricted the government’s power to issue orders for an internet shutdown under Section 144 of the Criminal Procedure Code.